Carlotta Barilli

 Carlotta Barilli (2 September 1935 – 15 July 2020) was an Italian actress.
 She was born in Parma, Italy.
 Barilli was known for her roles in Ragazzi del Juke-Box (1959), Howlers in the Dock (1960) and La commare secca (1962).
 She appeared in the film Novecento, directed by Bernardo Bertolucci.

+Biography

+Carlotta was a granddaughter of the famous music critic and composer, Bruno Barilli, great-granddaughter of the painter Cecrope Barilli and the niece of Milena Pavlović-Barili, the most notable female artist of Serbian modernism.